-At the operational level, key performance indicators are formulated on a yearly basis to monitor the performance of key divisions and departments.
+At the operational level, Communication of policies and procedures of the Group are conducted via written format, information boards, electronic mail system and in-house trainings by respective risk or control owners.
+Key performance indicators are formulated on a yearly basis to monitor the performance of key divisions and departments against targets established for prompt management action to be addressed for on unsatisfactory performance.
 During the monthly management review meetings, comprehensive operational reports are prepared by respective departments to assess the Group's performance against the performance indicators established and to discuss on current or new operational risks in order to formulate and implement mitigating controls.

-Aside from the monthly management review meetings, the Executive Directors are closely and directly involved in operations, with weekly EXCO meetings held with the EXCO team, which consists of Senior Management, for the review of operational information, including, production, marketing and financial information.
+Aside from the monthly management review meetings, the Executive Directors are closely and directly involved in operations, with weekly EXCO meetings held with the EXCO team, which consists of Key Senior Management, for the review of operational information, including, production, marketing and financial information.

-Apart from the Weekly EXCO meetings and monthly management review meetings, annual management review meetings for Environmental (ISO 14001) and Quality Management System (ISO 9001) are also held to review and discuss on the Group's performance in relation to the quality and environmental standards established and to identify areas for improvement in order to achieve the Group's quality and environmental objectives.
+Apart from the Weekly EXCO meetings and monthly management review meetings, Quality Management System (ISO 9001) are also held to review and discuss on the Group's performance in relation to the quality and environmental standards established and to identify areas for improvement in order to achieve the Group's quality and environmental objectives.